HEALTH AND SAFETY

-Will we have Distance Learning for the '21-22 School Year?
+Will we have Distance Learning for the '22-23 school year?

-Unlike the last academic year, when we had distance learning in place, this year all schools (including Aspire) are unable to offer a distance learning option.
+For the ‘22-23 school year, no schools (including Aspire) are unable to offer a distance learning option.
 We are preparing for and are excited to welcome students back to campus on a full-time basis.

 In the rare case that your student is unable to attend school in person due to personal health complications, or personal concern about in-person learning, please contact your school leader to discuss eligibility for an independent study program for your child.
-An Independent Study option will be made available through at least the first quarter of SY 21-22.
-This program will not be the same program that our families were familiar with during the Distance Learning of the last academic year and may look slightly different in each Aspire school.
+This program and eligibility for it varies significantly across our schools and regions.

 The Independent Study Hub will serve as a home base for an array of resources for scholars and families that will help guide this brand-new learning experience.